neilchvz/cairahq-platform/workflows/typescript/README.md

 ## Deployment

 The service is hosted on Railway and connected to this GitHub repository.
-Every merge to `main` triggers an automatic redeploy — no manual deploy steps required.
+Every merge to `main` triggers an automatic redeploy.
+No manual deploy steps required.

 **Root directory:** `workflows/typescript`
 **Build command:** `npm run build`